 What is Project Management?

 More specifically, what is a project?
-It’s a temporary group activity designed to produce a unique product, service or result.
+It's a temporary endeavor undertaken to create a unique product, service or result.

 A project is temporary in that it has a defined beginning and end in time, and therefore defined scope and resources.